-The performance standards, testing and certification requirements for spent fuel casks have been established by the NRC, the DOT and the International Atomic Energy Agency.
-To avoid possible conflicts and overlap in regulations, these agencies have agreed to divide their respective responsibilities.
-DOT, as discussed in chapter 1, has the responsibility for regulating the transportation of radioactive materials and for general labeling, handling, loading and unloading requirements.
-The NRC sets standards for packaging and regulating the shipments of spent fuel to and from reactor plants.
+The performance standards, testing and certification requirements for spent fuel casks have been established by the NRC,15 the DOT16 and the International Atomic Energy Agency.17 To avoid possible conflicts and overlap in regulations,

-Under the NWPA, all shipments of spent fuel to federal facilities (repository, MRS or research center) are the responsibility of the DOE's Office of Civilian Radioactive Waste Management, but these shipments must comply with the DOT and NRC regulations.
-In addition, the DOE is obligated under the NWPA to transport spent fuel shipments in NRC-certified shipping casks.
+Under the NWPA, all shipments of spent fuel to federal facilities (repository, MRS or research center) are the responsibility of the DOE's Office of Civilian Radioactive Waste Management, but these shipments must comply with the DOT and NRC regulations.21 In addition, the DOE is obligated under the NWPAA to transport spent fuel shipments in NRC-certified shipping casks.22

-The intent of the cask safety regulations is to protect the public from the risk of radioactive emissions.
-Quite often, merely complying with design requirements may not be enough to adequately ensure public safety.
-Performance testing criteria, which must be met before a cask can be certified, have been brought into question.
-The NRC requires that a "margin of safety" be factored into cask designs to ensure NRC certification and cask integrity.
+The intent of the cask safety regulations is to protect the public from the risk of radioactive emissions.23 Performance testing criteria must be met before a cask can be certified.
+The NRC also requires that a "margin of safety" be factored into cask designs to ensure NRC certification and cask integrity.

 To be awarded NRC certification, a cask must be able to withstand all normal conditions plus a series of hypothetical accident conditions without emitting more than a certain amount of radioactivity.
-The normal conditions of transport include: heat (100° F); cold (-40° F); reduced pressures; increased pressures; vibration; water spray; and free drop (one foot).
+The normal conditions of transport include: heat (100° F); cold (-40° F); reduced pressures; increased pressures; vibration; water spray; and free drop (one foot).24 a) Free Drop - Thirty foot drop of the spent fuel cask onto a flat, horizontal, unyielding surface with the cask positioned so that its weakest point is struck and maximum damage expected.26 b) Puncture - A 40 inch free drop of the cask onto an essentially unyielding 6 inch diameter steel bar at least eight inches long; the bar must strike the cask at its most vulnerable spot and in a manner in which maximum damage expected.27

-The hypothetical accident conditions for cask testing were developed from a National Academy of Sciences committee's recommendations on tests that would simulate damage to spent fuel casks in the most severe credible accidents.
-A description of the regulatory tests is as follows:
+The hypothetical accident conditions for cask testing were developed from a National Academy of Sciences committee's recommendations on tests that would simulate damage to spent fuel casks in the most severe credible accidents.25 A description of the regulatory tests is as follows: